Brandon-Chan-Chi-Heen/WEB-Design-Assignment-DFT2S1/README.md

 docRoot: use this for php functions such as include, require, etc <br />

-things can turn out very weird if you try something like <br />
+php will complain if you try something like <br />
 ```php
 require("/utility/utility.php");
 ```